cslarsen/mandelbrot-js/README.md

     1 + n - Math.log(Math.log(Math.sqrt(Zr*Zr+Zi*Zi)))/Math.log(2.0);

-With some elementary logarithm rules, we can simplify this toA
+With some elementary logarithm rules, we can simplify this to:

     // Some constants
     var logBase = 1.0 / Math.log(2.0);